SquireOfSoftware/JSPets/README.md

 2. Mapping out the stat changes between evolutions

-- Auto Screen - implement the same way as the Escape screen (have it based on some sort of chance of winning) - this has been completed in the auto-screen branch
+~~- Auto Screen - implement the same way as the Escape screen (have it based on some sort of chance of winning) - this has been completed in the auto-screen branch~~

-- Sprite update - things like Escape and Auto, this has been done in the screen-cleanup branch
+~~- Sprite update - things like Escape and Auto, this has been done in the screen-cleanup branch~~

 - Evolution system (semi related to the stat system)